Joao4569/farm_fresh/README.md

 - After completing the add to cart view, In order to test its functionality, I printed the shopping cart from the session in the add to cart view.
 By adding a couple products to the cart and checking the console I could see each products id and the quantity added.

 - After adding the increment and decrementing buttons to the various pages, I manually tested and adjusted their operation for the desired functionality.

+- Throughout the process of creating the shopping cart, the buttons for quantity adjustment of a product and the links for updating and removing items from the shopping cart, I extensively tested for the expected functionality and found all buttons, links and pricing functioned as I had envisioned.

 **Image Placeholder**